 How to care for your Fiddle Leaf Fig

-Use these instructions to care for a Fiddle Leaf Fig. This guide will tell you how to water your Fiddle Leaf Fig, its light, temperature, and humidity preferences, and any additional care your plant might need to help it grow.
+Use these instructions to care for a Fiddle Leaf Fig. This guide will tell you how to water a Fiddle Leaf Fig; its light, temperature, humidity preferences and any additional care it might need to help it grow.

 Your Fiddle Leaf Fig will grow best with consistent, bright, filtered light.
 Turn the plant every few months once it begins to lean towards the light.
 It will prefer an east-facing, sunny window as afternoon sun from a south or west facing window will be too strong and will burn the leaves.

 Water when the top inch of the soil becomes dry, then thoroughly drench until the water drains into the saucer.
 Empty the saucer if the water level is high so not to drown the roots.
 If your plant does not get enough water, the leaves will become limp and floppy, eventually turning brown or yellow before falling off.

 As a native to the tropics, Fiddle Leaf Figs thrive in warm, wet conditions.
 Mist the leaves to increase humidity around your plant, especially in the drier winter months.

 The Fiddle Leaf Fig enjoys warmer temperatures, but adapts easily to your home or office climate.
 However, it does not like cold drafts, so make sure you seal up drafty areas before situating your fig.

 For best results, feed your plant once during the spring and monthly throughout the summer.
 Over-fertilization can cause the Fiddle Leaf Fig to grow leggy and can even kill it.
 A little bit of food will go a long way to encourage growth and root health.
 No fertilizer is necessary during the winter when plant growth naturally slows.